rzaidel/nx-workspace/README.md

 ## All data that can be used in 2 front-end apps, in front-end and back-end (such an interface, or some enum, or global styles) should be stored in `libs`!

 ## **Util** library.
-There is a library `util` that contain all util functions, such as Math (add, mul, toNumber), transform "toNumber", etc
+There is a library `@util` that contain all util functions, such as Math (add, mul, toNumber), transform "toNumber", etc

 > **If you will have some util features PLEASE save it in `util` library!**